Post Summary: The Best Scenic Drives In Washington State, What To See, And How To Get There

 On the opposite side of the island, get out and stretch your legs at Roche Harbor.
 Walk around the boardwalks, grab some ice cream, and enjoy the manicured lawns and gardens of this affluent yacht community.

-On the southernmost point of your drive will be San Juan Island National Historical Park, a place to learn about the history of the war and the role the San Juan Islands played.
+On the southernmost point of your drive will be San Juan Island National Historical Park.
+This is a place to learn about the history of the war and the role the San Juan Islands played.

 For even more fun stops, consider Krystal Acres Alpaca Farm, Pelindaba Lavender Farm, San Juan Ziplining, and Paula West Pottery to browse handmade gifts and one-of-a-kind experiences.

 Can’t get enough of the San Juan Islands?
 Hope on an inter-island ferry and make your way over to Orcas Island to drive the popular Horseshoe Highway for more options for scenic drives in Washington.

 Whidbey Island Scenic Isle Way